bandyp/simon/README.md

 coloured buttons.
 There is a slight gradient on the coloured buttons to give a 3D effect.
 Buttons respond visually to clicks.

+* In future, I might plan to have more difficult settings with 6 or 8 coloured buttons.
+Also, I feel the sounds could be improved open to sound more musical.

+* BUG - The help button has an issue on firefox, which could not be fixed from searches online.

 ## Technology Used
 * HTML - for the sytructure of the content of the page